Margin Calculator

 Example Calculations

 A retailer buys a jacket for $40 and sells it for $100.
-What are the profit, margin, and markup?
+Using the "Cost & Selling Price" mode, what are the profit, margin, and markup?

 2. Calculate margin: ($60 / $100) × 100 = 60%